atk4/data/docs/quickstart.rst

 Implementation of Relations
 ---------------------------

-When relation is added using getOne or getMany, the new object is created and added into Model of class Field_Many or Field_One (or Field_SQL_One).
-The object itself is quite simple and you can fetch it form the model if you keep the return value of hasOne() / hasMany() or call getRef() with the same identifier later on.
+When relation is added using :php:meth:`Model::hasOne()` or :php:meth:`Model::hasMany()`, the new object is created and added into Model of class :php:class:`Relation_Many` or :php:class:`Relation_One` (or :php:class:`Relation_SQL_One` in case you use SQL database).
+The object itself is quite simple and you can fetch it form the model if you keep the return value of hasOne() / hasMany() or call :php:meth:`Model::getRef()` with the same identifier later on.

-Calling ref() will proxy into the ref() method of relation object which will in turn figure out what to do.
+Calling :php:meth:`Model::ref()` will proxy into the ref() method of relation object which will in turn figure out what to do.

-Additionally you can call addField() on the reference model that will bring one or several fields from related model into your current model.
+Additionally you can call :php:meth:`Model::addField()` on the reference model that will bring one or several fields from related model into your current model.

 Finally this reference object contains method getModel() which will produce a (possibly) fresh copy of related entity and will either adjust it's DataSet or set the active record.

 Actions
 =======